wckds/WckdHax/README.md

 # WckdHax
-This is a edit of [FabricHax](https://github.com/pranavgade20/FabricHax), A collection of Minecraft life hacks.
+A edit of [FabricHax](https://github.com/pranavgade20/FabricHax), A collection of Minecraft life hacks.
 I removed a lot of the stuff to keep it fair for survival servers that don't allow hacks.

 ## Installation